arduino/docs-content/content/learn/05.communication/06.oneWire/oneWire.md

 ---

 1-Wire communication is a protocol operating through one wire between the controller device and the peripheral device.
-This article covers the basics of using the 1-Wire prototcol with an arduino with the help of the [OneWire](https://www.arduino.cc/reference/en/libraries/onewire/) library.
-The following sections provide information about the 1-Wire protocol, interface, power, addressing devices, reading devices and finally a short glimse into the library's history.
+This article covers the basics of using the 1-Wire protocol with an Arduino with the help of the [OneWire](https://www.arduino.cc/reference/en/libraries/onewire/) library.
+The following sections provide information about the 1-Wire protocol, interface, power, addressing devices, reading devices and finally a short glimpse into the library's history.

 ## Latest version

 The [latest version of the library](https://github.com/PaulStoffregen/OneWire) is on [Paul Stoffregen](https://www.pjrc.com/teensy/td%5Flibs%5FOneWire.html)'s site.
 The rest of this page is a work in progress.

 OneWire is currently maintained by Paul Stoffregen.
 If you find a bug or have an improvement (to the library), email paul at pjrc dot com.
-Please be sure you are using the latest version of OneWire.
+Please be sure you are using the latest version of 1-Wire.

 [Bus](https://github.com/alexandrecuer/Bus) is a subclass of the OneWire library.
-Bus class scans the 1 wire Bus connected to an arduino UNO analog pin and stores the ROMs in an array.
+Bus class scans the 1 wire Bus connected to an Arduino UNO analog pin and stores the ROMs in an array.
 Several methods are available in the Bus class to acquire data from different 1wire sensors (DS18B20, DS2438).

 ## The 1-Wire Protocol